 A Forest in the City

-My new nonfiction picture book for young readers, A Forest in the City, is coming out in spring 2020 from Groundwood Books.
+My new nonfiction picture book for young readers, A Forest in the City, is published by Groundwood Books.
 With beautiful illustrations by the prolific, award-winning artist Pierre Pratt, it’s an ode to the trees that make our cities sing.

 As a former treeplanter and longtime tree lover, I’ve been thinking and writing about trees for a long time.
 Check out my first magazine feature about treeplanting here!